BGCG/project-5/README.md

 ![screenshot-evaluation-on-test-set](https://res.cloudinary.com/delase5lw/image/upload/v1692530012/test-set-perform_gd71qg.jpg)

-In summary, the study showed that the model could make highly accurate predictions on test data (accuracy score of 99.2%), confirming we have met our business requirements for the client.
+In summary, the study showed that the model could make highly accurate predictions on test data (accuracy score of 99.2%), confirming this meets the business requirements of the client.
 I will describe the process of optimising the model below.

 #### Hypothesis and validation

 ###### Hypothesis 1: Cherry leaves infected with powdery mildew can be visually distinguished from those that are not infected

-Validation and conclusions: As per the clients requests, we carried our study to see if a cherry leaf was infected with powdery mildew and those that are not, to determine whether there are any visual differences between the two groups.
-Plotting of an image montage showed that cherry leaves infected with powdery mildew showed that those affected with powdery mildew had white blemishes in the middle of the leaf and the leaf had a shriveled appearance.
+Validation and conclusions: As per the clients requests, I carried our study to see if a cherry leaf was infected with powdery mildew and those that are not, to determine whether there are any visual differences between the two groups.
+Plotting of an image montage showed that cherry leaves infected with powdery mildew had white blemishes in the middle of the leaf and the leaf had a shriveled appearance.

 ![image-montage-readme](https://res.cloudinary.com/delase5lw/image/upload/v1692531645/img-montage-readme_g8ebe7.jpg)